JohnSermarini/SpreadsheetStitch/README.md

 python SpreadsheetStitch.py
 ```

-Included in this repo is a Build.bat, which uses PyInstaller to create the new application folder **SpreadsheetStitch** and then quickly cleans up all the mess it makes in the process.
+Included in this repo is a Build.bat, which uses PyInstaller to create/update the application folder **SpreadsheetStitch** and then quickly cleans up all the mess it makes in the process.
 Inside this new folder is everything needed to run the application stand-alone, and it should auto-add *ReadMe* and license files as well.
+A pre-built version is included in this repo.

 #### TODO